| ||||||||||||

 The following table and graph illustrate the expenditures of the Regular budget in current versus real terms from 1971.

 The following tables and graphs illustrate the total payments by member states to the UN regular budget.
-US monthly payments are also shown.
-The US debt is then compared to the debt of all member states.

 These tables show the monthly payments of the top 15 member states to the Regular Budget, revealing who pays on time, who pays late or not at all.

-Table: 2008
+Table: 2011

-US Regular Budget Debt vs. Regular Budget Debt of All Member States:
+US Regular Budget Debt vs. Regular Budget Debt of All Member States

 This table and graphs illustrate the total debt of all member states to the regular budget compared to the total US debt to the regular budget.